Congressional Redistricting Amendment

 VIRGINIA USE OF LEGISLATIVE CONGRESSIONAL REDISTRICTING MAP AMENDMENT (2026)

 The question is on the ballot in Virginia as a legislatively referred constitutional amendment on April 21, 2026.
-As of February 16, 2026, no committee to oppose the amendment has been identified.
-Thus, there is no record of funds raised to oppose this amendment.
+As of March 24, 2026, the committees formed to oppose the Virginia Use of Legislative Congressional Redistricting Map Amendment (2026) are: